torvalds/linux/Documentation/spi/butterfly.rst

 The "USI" controller, using J405, can also be used for a second SPI bus.
-That would let you talk to the AVR using custom SPI-with-USI firmware, while letting either Linux or the AVR use the DataFlash.
+That would let you talk to the AVR using custom SPI-with-USI firmware, while letting either GNU/Linux or the AVR use the DataFlash.
 There are plenty of spare parport pins to wire this one up, such as:

 	======	  =============	  ===================